teambit/docs/docs/scope/01-overview.md

 title: Overview
 ---

-At its most basic, a Bit scope is a virtual storage of your components.
-It allows you to save the individual versions of each of your components, which you can access when needed.
+At its most basic, a Bit scope is a virtual storage and server of Bit components.
+It stores the individual versions of components, which you can access when needed.

 ## Distributed development

 As with most other distributed version control systems, every Bit scope is a full-fledged scope with a complete history and full version tracking abilities.
-Bit gives developers a local copy of the full development history for each component, and changes are copied from one such scope to another.
+Bit gives developers a local copy of the full development history for each component, which the local scope manages, and changes are copied from one such scope to another when exporting and importing components.

 > **Where Bit and Git differ...**
 >